Frequently Asked questions

 Anger does not build, it only helps us to destroy.

 Sometimes destruction (removal) of a problem is important.

 Our goal is to create more love and connection through any discipline action.

-Are you ever afraid you will traumatize a dog by disciplining it?
+Are you ever afraid you will traumatize a dog by saying "No"?

 How do you feel about electric collars?